FluidFM® | CRISPR Cell Line Engineering

 For sensitive cells

-Especially suitable for hard-to-transfect and rare cell types
+Hard-to-transfect and rare cell types

 Easily introduce multiple gene edits in one go